A Local's favourite Volcanic Craters in Iceland

 I zoomed in on people bathing in Askja

-Hopefully one day I will be able to bathe in Víti, even though I am a bit scared of doing so, as on July 21st, 2014, two weeks before my first visit to Askja, we had some earthquakes and landslide up there, which caused a wave in Öskjuvatn lake, which is believed to have been some 50 metres high!
+Hopefully, one day I will be able to bathe in Víti, even though I am a bit scared of doing so, as on July 21st, 2014, two weeks before my first visit to Askja, we had some earthquakes and a landslide up there, which caused a wave in Öskjuvatn lake, which is believed to have been some 50 metres high!

 Lake Öskjuvatn

-Read more in my travel-blogs: Askja volcano and the Highland of Iceland and an Amazing Tour to Askja and Holuhraun Lava Field in the Highland of Iceland
+Read more in my travel blogs: Askja volcano and the Highland of Iceland, and an Amazing Tour to Askja and Holuhraun Lava Field in the Highland of Iceland.

 No 3 - Stóra-Víti in Krafla - Big HellStóra-Víti in Krafla - Big Hell